-He has worked in the community with young adults who had lost a parent through separation, divorce or death.
+He has worked in the community with young adults who have lost a parent through separation, divorce or death.

 In order to be granted this formal qualification Ravind spent four years training with Turning Point Institute in Dublin also earning their Diploma in Integrative Clinical Psychotherapy recognized by the IACP, IAHIP & EAP accrediting bodies as a fully accredited training for the practice of Psychotherapy.

-Where appropriate Ravind can use solution focused and cognitive models specifically for short term counselling & work related issues.
-Attending regular clinical supervision, he continues to develop his skills with regular CPD trainings, having recently completed courses in suicide intervention (ASIST) & working with survivors of domestic abuse.
+Ravind attends regular clinical supervision and continues to develop his skills with CPD trainings, having recently completed courses in suicide intervention (ASIST) & working with survivors of domestic abuse.